Jean-BaptisteBouvier/Quantitative-Resilience/README.md

 # Quantitative Resilience of Generalized Integrators

-This projects contains the codes used in the paper [Quantitative Resilience of Generalized Integrators](https://arxiv.org/abs/2111.04163) to be published soon in the IEEE Transactions of Automatic Control.
+This projects contains the codes used in our paper [Quantitative Resilience of Generalized Integrators](https://arxiv.org/abs/2111.04163) published in the [IEEE Transactions of Automatic Control](https://ieeexplore.ieee.org/abstract/document/10154130).

 ## Quantitative resilience framework

 This work focuses on quantifying the resilience of linear systems of nominal dynamics

 $$\dot{x}(t) = \bar{B} \bar{u}(t), \qquad x(0) = x_0 \in \mathbb{R}^n, \qquad \bar{u}(t) \in \bar{\mathcal{U}},$$

 where $\bar{B} \in \mathbb{R}^{n \times (m+p)}$ is a constant matrix.
 After a *loss of control authority* over $p$ of the initial $m+p$ actuators of the system, we split control matrix $\bar{B}$ into two submatrices $B \in \mathbb{R}^{n \times m}$ and $C \in \mathbb{R}^{n \times p}$ representing respectively the controlled and uncontrolled actuators.
 Similarly, the input signal $\bar{u}$ and its constraint set $\bar{\mathcal{U}}$ are split between the admissible control signal $u$ belonging to compact set $\mathcal{U}$, and the uncontrolled and possibly undesirable input signal $w$ taking values in compact set $\mathcal{W}$.
 Then, the dynamics of the malfunctioning system can be written as

 $$\dot{x}(t) = Bu(t) + Cw(t), \qquad x(0) = x_0 \in \mathbb{R}^n, \qquad u(t) \in \mathcal{U}, \quad w(t) \in \mathcal{W}.$$

 A target $x_g \in \mathbb{R}^n$ is *resiliently reachable* if for all undesirable input $w$ there exists a control input $u$ driving the state of the malfunctioning system from $x_0$ to $x_g$ in a finite time.

 The nominal system is *resilient* to this partial loss of control authority if any target is resiliently reachable.